02 Apr Chapter 8. Removing Our Hindrances

 We’ve just described our journey toward a life in Christ as a rising.
-But the act of “rising” (such as rising above petty arguments and concerns) can sometimes get us into trouble, especially we Christians.
+But the act of “rising” (such as rising above petty arguments and concerns) can sometimes get us into trouble.
 The reason is that when we rise toward our divinity, we often look down on others with a misguided sense of superiority.
 1 Jesus condones none of that.
 He knocks us off our pedestals by insisting that we wash the feet of others if we are to have any part of him.
 2

 Throughout Christendom this teaching has been driven under ground by a litany of ignoble wars, fire and brimstone preachers, and overzealous missionaries.
 But no person has ever been led to Christ through violence, threats, or intimidation, only by experiencing the Holy Spirit as it flows effortlessly from the souls of others.

 Listen to the Full Audiobook

 Jesus & The Parable of Water

 How easily we forget Jesus’s admonition to turn the other cheek; to not resist wrongs; to give our possessions to those who want to sue us; and walk two miles with those who compel us to go but one.
 8 In other words, to pass through this life like water.

 Rather than accept the path of least resistance, we often strike out on the course of greatest resistance, confusing the lesser path with one of weakness.
 What we fail to recognize (but what Jesus was well aware of) is that water has another defining characteristic.
 It has the dammed up potential to flow forward with great force when its hindrances are pulled away, forever altering the landscape below the break.
 Likewise, the Holy Spirit has tremendous power to transform lives, to create a holy current that will carry along others and make us true fishers of men, 9 if we but remove the obstacles in its path.